mrsrilanka/hpa-test/README.md

 ### What is HPA?

+HorizontalPodAutoscaler (HPA) automatically updates a workload resource (such as a Deployment or StatefulSet), with the aim of automatically scaling the workload to match demand in kubernetes.

 When you have HPA implemented in your deployment namespace in your Kubernetes clusters you can,

 1. Improve resource utilization